The present - irregulars

 Your browser does not support the audio element.

-If you follow these instructions you cannot go wrong.
+If you follow the instructions you can’t go wrong.